lyndasowunmi/Dictionary/.vscode/README.md

 Dictionary

-The source of the information used in JavaScript is an API key generated from Merriam-Webster's Thesaurus.

-This website was built to perform the basic functions of a dictionary/thesaurus.
-There are 5 items that will populate after text is inputted in the input field.
-They are:
+A website that performs the basic functions of a dictionary.
+The app integrates with the Merriam-Webster's Thesaurus API.

+Features
+.
+Built using Javascript, HTML, and CSS
+.
+Mobile-responsive
+.
+The output returned from a word search includes;
-- The word itself
+  * The word itself
-- The part of speech
+  * The part of speech
-- The definition
+  * The definition
-- If the word is offensive or not
+  * If the word is offensive or not
-- Synonyms list
+  * A list of synonyms